openedx/docs.openedx.org/source/developers/how-tos/enable-translations-new-repo.rst

 #.
 Create a draft pull request in the `openedx-translations repo`_

 #.
-Follow the instructions in the ref:`testing-in-your-fork` section to verify new repository configuration.
+Follow the instructions in the ref:`pre-merge-checklist` section to verify new repository configuration.

 #.
 Mark your pull request as ready for review and wait for it to be merged.

 #.
-Verify the workflow is syncing the translations properly as described in the :ref:`debugging-translations` section.
+Verify the workflow is syncing the translations properly as described in the :ref:`post-merge-checklist` section.

 #.
 Depending on how you deploy the micro-frontend, include the ``pull_translations`` make rule with the
    ``OPENEDX_ATLAS_PULL`` environment variable set to ``true`` e.g